Andrew Jarrett

 Andrew Jarrett (born 9 January 1958) is a former professional tennis player from the United Kingdom.

-Jarrett enjoyed most of his tennis success while playing doubles.
+Jarrett was educated at Millfield from 1969 to 1975.
+He enjoyed most of his tennis success while playing doubles.
 During his career he won one doubles title.
 He achieved a career-high doubles ranking of World No. 85 in 1983.

 Jarrett was made tournament referee at Wimbledon in 2006 after the retirement of Alan Mills.
 He held this title until the 2019 Wimbledon Finals after holding the post for 14 years.

+For a time, Jarrett was married to former player Debbie Jevans, with whom he played Mixed Doubles at Wimbledon on occasion.